 She said “okay” after a while and finally kept the book on her table.
-A few seconds later, she turned around and said, “Thank you.”
+Almost immediately, she turned around and said, “Thank you.”
 She looked a little relieved and the smile had returned to her face.

-Even as the impending fear of facing Banarasi Lal Sir Ji loomed over me, I did not feel afraid.
+Even as the impending fear of facing the wrath of Banarasi Lal Sir Ji loomed over me, I did not feel afraid.
 And neither did my legs hurt now.
 Everything seemed so perfectly good.

-All the students got up from their benches and rushed outside towards the stairs.
+All the students sprang up from their benches and rushed outside towards the stairs.
 I waited until Disha got up and then walked out with her.

 “So what are you going to do tomorrow?”
 I asked her as we began walking down the stairs towards the exit.
-Excited students rushed past us.
+Boisterous girls and boys rushed past us.

-“Well, I will first finish my Math and Hindi homework and then read the 7th chapter of our English book which Nivedita Ma’am is supposed to teach us on Monday morning.
-It’s good to be prepared beforehand,” she said matter-of-factly as if studying on a Sunday was as normal as breathing air for her.
+“Well, I will first finish my Math and Hindi homework in the morning and then read the 7th chapter of our English book which Nivedita Ma’am is supposed to teach us on Monday morning.
+It’s good to be prepared beforehand,” she said matter-of-factly, as if studying on a Sunday was as normal as breathing air for her.

 “Oh…” is all I could say.
-My Sundays were peppered with watching cartoon shows, sleeping, playing cricket and reading comic books.
+My Sundays were peppered with watching cartoon shows, sleeping, lazing around, playing cricket and reading comic books.
 I, however, thought it wise to not disclose this information to her.
-I got the feeling that she might take offense to my leisure filled Sunday itinerary.
+I got the feeling that she might take offense to my leisure-filled Sunday itinerary.

 “So why do you put a tika on your forehead?” she asked suddenly and pointed at my head.
-She was referring to the black ‘nazar ka tika’ on the right side of my temple.
+She was referring to the black dot on the right side of my temple.

-I was taken aback at the sudden change in conversation and fretted with my hair, trying to hide the ‘tika’.
-“Um…My mother puts it every day,” I said shyly, “It’s a nazar ka tika.”
+I was taken aback at the sudden change in conversation and fretted with my hair, trying my best to conceal the ‘tika’.
+“Um…My mother puts it every day,” I said shyly, “It’s, um... a nazar ka tika.”

-I felt bashful.
-The ‘tika’ had been a cause of much embarrassment to me as several of my friends often made fun of me for wearing it to school even in the 3rd standard.
+I felt embarrassed.
+The ‘tika’ had been a cause of much embarrassment for me as several of my class mates often mocked me for wearing it to school even in the 5th standard.
 I had repeatedly asked my mother not to apply it but she never listened.
 I felt angry at her now.